 Our Analysis and Test Results

 Insulated with around 221 grams of high-quality, water-resistant down, the Montreaux doesn't waste much of your hard-earned body heat.
-Weighing 2.2 lbs, it also feels light on, unless it's soaking wet, so avoid that.
-The evenly distributed down makes for a cute and cozy jacket, one of our favorites.
+Weighing 2.2 lbs, it also feels light, unless it's soaking wet, so avoid that.
+The evenly distributed down makes for a cute and cozy jacket that is one of our favorites in the group.

 This jacket is among the warmest options we tested.
-The baffle construction gives the 700 fill-power down plenty of room to expand.
-This capitalizes on its light and lofty nature to capture air and insulate you from the cold.
-It's approximately 221 gram down fill-weight (fill-weights vary for each size) means you've got a lot of high-quality feathers wrapped around you, from the top of your head to your knees.
+The baffle construction gives the 700 fill-power down plenty of room to expand and capitalizes on its light and lofty nature to capture air and insulate you from the cold.
+Its approximately 221-gram fill-weight (which varies for each size) means you've got a lot of high-quality feathers wrapping you up from the top of your head to your knees.
+It earned a 9 out of 10 for warmth.

 A light but plush fleece liner wraps around your core, cutting wind and holding in even more warmth.
 All this makes the Montreaux so warm and cozy that we wanted to head outside on frigid nights.
-And we love excuses to look at the stars or stroll around downtown.
+We love excuses to look at the stars or stroll around downtown.

-The hood is also insulated with light, fluffy features, keeping your head and ears toasty.
+The hood is also insulated, keeping your head and ears toasty.
 The synthetic fur ruff hovers at a great distance from your face, effectively blocking wind without killing your peripheral vision.
-The fur is removable for warmer weather or for those that don't like its style.
+The fur is removable for warmer weather or those who don't like the style.
 We love its function.
 In whipping winds and snowy weather, it keeps our faces noticeably better protected.
-There isn't much extra room for a hat underneath, though.
+There isn't much extra room for a beanie underneath, though.

-The fleece-lined torso offers instant warmth while your body works to warm up air pockets in the down layer.
-It also keeps your back warm when the Montreaux's down is compressed, like when you're sitting on a bench.
+The fleece-lined torso offers instant warmth while your body works to warm up the air pockets in the down.
+It also keeps your back warm when the down is compressed, like when you're leaning back on a bench.
 Unfortunately, there's no fleece around your bum.
-When you sit on the jacket and crush the down, you lose warmth.
+When you sit on the jacket and compress the down, you lose warmth.
 On the plus side, while our bum and hamstrings got chilly, our quads were happy as could be.

 Microfleece also lines the exterior pockets, the collar, and the cuffs.
-The pockets tuck behind the down insulation, so your hands stay as toasty as the rest of you in this winter jacket.
+The pockets tuck behind the down insulation, so your hands stay as toasty as the rest of you in this winter jacket, but you still might want a good pair of gloves if you don't plan to have your hands in your pocket 24/7.

-The Montreaux is water-resistant but not waterproof.
+The Montreaux is water-resistant but not waterproof, and it earned 5 out of 10, which is on the low side for the group.
 It has two defenses against rain, sleet, or wet snow.
 The first is a durable water repellent (DWR) treatment on its polyester face fabric.
 The second is a Down Defender treatment that helps its feathers resist losing loft and their insulating properties when wet.

 Water initially beads on the DWR treated exterior and rolls off.
-After extended exposure to moisture, like our shower test, water seeps into the fabric.
+In our shower test, water seeps into the fabric after extended exposure to moisture.
 Here, the treated down resists it for a time.
 Eventually, the jacket gets pretty soggy.

-Still!
-It did surprisingly well in our shower test.
-After standing under the driving water for four minutes, only our thighs were noticeably wet.
+It still did surprisingly well in our shower test.
+After standing under the driving water for 2.5 minutes, only our thighs were noticeably wet.
 Water also splashed through the zipper a bit, despite the storm flap behind it.
-The splashing was minimal.
 This jacket does not excel in truly wet weather, but it does buy you some time in a sudden downpour.

 If you can imagine wearing a stylish, cute sleeping bag around town, that pretty much sums up the Montreaux.
 Keeping us warm goes a long way to keep us comfortable, but so does a jacket's cut, weight, and soft little details.
-It's like and airy with high-quality that compresses easily, so the coat never feels bulky.
+It's light and airy and has high-quality down that compresses easily, so the coat never feels bulky.
 It moves well and rarely feels restrictive despite its knee-length.
+It was near the top of the group for comfort, earning a 9 out of 10.

-The jacket is a little snug for our shoulders, which range from broad to standard issue.
+The jacket is a little snug for our testers' shoulders, which range from broad to standard issue.
 The thicker the layers you're wearing underneath, the more pronounced the problem.
 It's only an actual issue when you're crossing your arms to point in opposite directions.
-So avoid that.
-The rest of the cut works well, with the lower half of the coat forming a slight bell.
-The flair never restricts your stride, even when the jacket is zipped down to your knees.
+As long as you can avoid that, the rest of the cut works well.
+The lower half of the coat forms a slight bell, but the flair never restricts your stride, even when the jacket is zipped down to your knees.
 If you need more range of motion, for lunges, say, you can widen the hem thanks to a two-way zipper.

 The exterior pockets sandwich your hands in microfleece, and it's terrific.
-They are also a comfortable size and height for your hands, which is, sadly, not a given.
-You can even sit down with a phone or wallet in these pockets without much discomfort, which is a nice bonus.
+They are also a comfortable size and height for your hands, which is, sadly, not a given in every jacket we tested.
+You can even sit down with a phone or wallet in them without much discomfort.
 The torso, collar, and cuffs are also lined with microfleece and offer soft support that helps us face cold and stormy weather.

-We're still not sure how a down stuffed, objectively shapeless parka hangs so nicely.
-It almost drapes, if puffy baffles can do such a thing.
+We're still not sure how a down-stuffed, objectively shapeless parka hangs so nicely.
+It almost drapes… if puffy baffles can do such a thing.
 We think it may be the high quality down, which keeps you warm with a bit less bulk.
 Whatever the magic is, we like it.
-Whether tucked away beneath the fur-lined hood and zipped to our knees or flung open during a spring melt, we always feel a little bit of movie star spark in this subtle stunner.
+Whether tucked zipped down to our knees or flung open during a spring melt, we always feel a little bit of movie star spark in this subtle stunner.

 Fur ruffs, faux or otherwise, aren't for everyone.
 We used to have mixed opinions about them.
 After learning how functional they are in cold and snowy weather, we forget that not everyone likes the look.
 You can always unzip it if it's not for you.

-Over the two years we've tested this jacket, we've never had an issue losing feathers through the face fabric, but DWR coatings wear off over time.
-If this feature is important to you, you can reapply it at home.
-Most versions are somewhat toxic.
+Over the two-year period we've tested this jacket, we've never had an issue losing feathers through the face fabric, but DWR coatings wear off over time.
+If this feature is essential to you, you can reapply it at home, but most versions are toxic.
 So be sure to read about how to handle them properly.

-We did inflict one tiny tear in the polyester, which is less robust than many fabrics on competing jackets.
-It happened when our lead tester packed the jacket in a ski bag to cushion her gear.
+We did inflict one tiny tear in the polyester, which is less robust than fabrics on many competing jackets.
+It happened when our lead tester packed the coat in a ski bag to cushion her gear.
 So, maybe, don't do that.
 If you do, a piece of duck tape or a cute NOSO patch will have you fixed up in no time.

 The faux fur ruff around the hood is removable, as is the hood itself.
 Both zip off easily, though figuring out how to zip the ruff back on can be a brainteaser.
 We hear those are good for you.
 Fleece features seem to be a theme with this jacket, with microfleece exterior pockets, cuffs, and collar.

 The jacket also has a two-way zipper for mobility.
-We do wish this jacket had a storm flap outside the zipper with snaps or buttons.
-It's a handy way to pull the jacket on in a flash.
+We wish it had a storm flap outside the zipper with snaps or buttons.
 We love snapping a few buttons instead of futzing with zippers, even if they aren't that hard.

-The Marmot Montreaux is one impressive parka.
+The Marmot Montreaux is one impressive parka, and we love to see it hanging in the closet next to our other favorite jackets.
 It's exceptionally warm and comfortable while maintaining a flattering look.
-Despite its lack of waterproofness, the water-resistant fabric and down still perform well in snowy weather.
+Despite its lack of waterproofing, the water-resistant fabric and down still perform well in snowy weather.
 It's one of our favorite winter jackets to wear when bopping around town or milling around the tailgate for apres-ski beers or meteor showers.
+If you don't need extreme weatherproofing, we recommend this jacket to those who are looking for good value in their winter wardrobe.

 — Clark Tate